Families with Children

-Azamara, Celebrity, Costa (25 for holiday and peak season sailings), Holland America, Hurtigruten, MSC Cruises (when departing from ports in the U.S.), Norwegian Cruise Line, Oceania, Paul Gauguin Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean, Seabourn Cruise Line, Swan Hellenic, Voyages to Antiquity and Voyages of Discovery.
+Azamara, Celebrity, Costa (25 for holiday and peak season sailings), Fathom, Holland America, Hurtigruten, MSC Cruises (when departing from ports in the U.S.), Norwegian Cruise Line, Oceania, Paul Gauguin Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean, Seabourn Cruise Line, Swan Hellenic, Voyages to Antiquity and Voyages of Discovery.

 The following cruise lines require that all passengers in a cabin are 21 or older or that at least one person in the cabin is 25 or older:

 Carnival, Costa and Windstar Cruises.

 An exception may be made for underage married couples, as long as they are both 18.
 For Costa, an exception may be made for underage married couples, as long as they are both 21.
 These couples may be asked to show proof of their marriage.
 This exception is based on individual cruise line policy and should be confirmed by your Vacations To Go cruise counselor prior to booking.